New ebooks From Canadian Indies

 About the Authors

-Elizabeth Robertson is an assistant professor in the Department of Archaeology and Anthropology at the University of Saskatchewan.
-She has worked on archaeological research projects in Canada, Pakistan, Honduras, and Mozambique.
+Elizabeth C. Robertson is currently a private archaeological and ethnographic conservator and an adjunct professor in the Department of Archaeology and Anthropology at the University of Saskatchewan.

 Janet Blakey is an assistant project archaeologist with Lifeways of Canada, based in Calgary.